miikkuu/tcs_joining_update/README.md

    - `GMAIL_APP_PASSWORD`: [Gmail App Password](#gmail-app-password)
    - `GEMINI_API_KEY`: [Google Gemini API Key](#gemini-api-key)

-### Gmail App Password
+### Gmail App Password is not your gmail password , SEE to generate it:

-1. Enable 2-Step Verification on your Google Account
+1. Enable 2-Step Verification on your Google Account if not already
 2. Generate an App Password:
    - Go to [App Passwords](https://myaccount.google.com/apppasswords)
    - Select "Mail" and "Other (Custom name)"